Heli Skiing California - Heli Skiing Tahoe - Mammoth

 The first two are in the North Tahoe region.
 The third operator is located in the Eastern Sierras, 45 minutes North (on the 395) of Mammoth Mountain.

-- Pacific Crest Snowcats: Operating daily during peak season, Pacific Crest Snowcats offers daily excursions encompassing 7-10 runs in the Sierra wilderness.
+- Pacific Crest Snowcats: Operating daily for more than 20 years during peak season, Pacific Crest Snowcats, owned by Dave Rintala, offers daily excursions encompassing 7-10 runs in the Sierra wilderness.
 Their 3,000-acre tenure is found between Palisades Tahoe (formerly Squaw Valley) and Sugarbowl.
 Average runs feature 1,000-1,5000 feet of vertical.
 Uniquely, you’ll be treated to a cold beer on the ride back to the trailhead.

 - Homewood Snowcat Adventures: Found at Homewood Ski Resort, this operator is one of the most accessible options you’ll have.
 Their tenure takes you out of bounds at Homewood, all the way to the top of Ellis Peak.
 From here you’ll have sweeping views of Lake Tahoe itself, and all runs descend back in bounds.
 All-day packages include breakfast, lunch, and lift tickets.